Slumber Party Massacre III: Plot

 As the three contemplate what to do, Ken awakens and begins slashing Diane with a knife, killing her.
 Susie manages to pin Ken to the floor long enough for Jackie to viciously plunge the drill through his chest multiple times.
 After he dies, Jackie finds a photo in Ken's shirt pocket of him as a child with his uncle.
-Susie goes to answer the police knocking on the door and the credits roll.
+Susie goes to answer the door when the police knock, and the credits roll.

 Release

 The film was given a limited release theatrically in the United States by Concorde Pictures in September 1990.
 It grossed $1,242,995 at the box office.
 It was subsequently released on VHS by New Horizons Home Video.
 In the Philippines, the film was released as Captive Women on January 17, 1992.

 The film has been released on DVD two times.
 The first release came from New Concorde Home Entertainment in September 2000.
 Extras included actor bios along with trailers for Slumber Party Massacre, Slumber Party Massacre II and Sorority House Massacre II.
 Shout!
 Factory released Slumber Party Massacre, Slumber Party Massacre II and Slumber Party Massacre III on a two-disc special edition DVD set in October 2010.
 In 2018, it was released for the first time on Blu-ray in a double feature alongside Slumber Party Massacre II.